Amsterdam-gov/PurpleYoda/README.md

 # PurpleYoda
-An amazing RGB theme with full customization included, made by Yung Yoda.
+An amazing RGB theme with full customization included, made by Yung MarYoda.

-Download the file from the releases tab, or you can build it by the SRC. after downloadingthe .css file drag and drop it in your theme folder
+Download the file from the releases tab, or you can build it by the SRC. after downloading the .css file drag and drop it in your themes folder